Israel – Belgium Tax Treaty

 E-mail: telaviv@diplobel.fed.be

-The agreement between the Governments of Israel and Belgium regarding the avoidance of double taxation was signed in 1972 and entered into force in 1975.
+The agreement between the Governments of Israel and Belgium regarding the avoidance of double taxation was signed on July 12, 1972, and entered into force on the first of March 31, 1975.

 Applicability of the MLI

-The Belgium Tax Authority is called the General Administration of Taxes
+Belgium Tax Authority is called the Federal Public Service (FPS) Finance

 Withholding Tax